NReilingh/describe-repo-schema/README.md

 this information is rarely explicitly defined, and if it is, it is defined in prose in README or CONTRIBUTIONS documents.
-One might meditate on whether the most effective way to communicate a type signature is with written prose, or with an actual type signature in the grammar of a programming language.
+One might meditate on whether the most effective way to communicate a type signature to other humans is with written prose or with the grammar of a programming language.
-Either way, this doesn't pose a significant problem when the repo follows conventions typical to a particular platform, say, a simple NPM package (in which case, the `package.json` tells you practically everything you need to know), but as project complexity grows, so too grows the variety and quantity of developer tools in use, and you quickly reach a point of increasing drag -- even sooner for new developers and polyglot engineers who are not specialized on the platform in question.
+Either way, this doesn't pose a significant problem when the repo follows conventions typical to a particular platform, say, a simple NPM package (in which case, the `package.json` tells you practically everything you need to know), but as project complexity grows, so too grows the variety and quantity of developer tools in use, and you quickly reach a point of increasing drag.
+This point approaches even sooner for new developers and polyglot programmers who are not specialized on the platform in question.

 Recognizing this drag as an opportunity for improvement, this project aims to define a DSL for describing the type signature of the "function" metaphor for any given source code repository.
-This description would thus be machine readable, though human programmers would remain the target demographic for readability.
+This description would thus be machine readable, though human developers would remain the target demographic for readability.
 This description, by convention, would be contained in a `repo.<ext>` file at the root of a repository, in a human-friendly format like YAML or JSON (or perhaps Cue).